-Because of the intensity of the course, and non negotiable League requirements, Cadets must be at least 16 years of age by September 1st, 2019 (Glider Scholarship - GPS) and 17 years of age by September 1st, 2019 (Power Pilot Scholarship - PPS), successfully completed grade 9 (GPS) or grade 10 (PPS) and be in at least their 3rd level of Cadets (GPS) or 4th level (PPS).
+Because of the intensity of the course, and non negotiable League requirements, Cadets must be at least 16 years of age by September 1st, 2021 (Glider Pilot Training Course - GPTC) and 17 years of age by September 1st, 2021 (Power Pilot Training Course - PPTC), successfully completed grade 9 (GPTC) or grade 10 (PPTC) and be in at least their 3rd level of Cadets (GPTC) or 4th level (PPTC).

 A core of returning advanced students will assume responsibilities during upcoming sessions.
-In fact, flying scholarship winners will be the Lead Instructors, with guidance only from the adult SME's (Subject Matter Experts).
+In fact, flying training course winners will be the Lead Instructors, with guidance only from the adult SME's (Subject Matter Experts).

 Each Cadet will be provided with course material and a loaner copy of "From the Ground Up" for study purposes.
 The `exam' will be taken from any part of the manual and is approximately 50 questions.
 Questions are not known in advance.